Yagisan/Rebuilding-the-Commonwealth/README.md

 # Starting the Game

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 This will be `C:\WJ\RtC\ModOrganizer.exe` if you have followed the recommended settings.
 Once it is launched, there will be a dropdown box on the top right and a big run button right next to it.
-Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.
-You have to run SKSE through Mod Organizer 2 in order to play A Touch of Frost.
+Ensure it is set to F4SE by selecting it in the dropdown box and then hitting the run button.
+You have to run F4SE through Mod Organizer 2 in order to play Rebuilding the Commonwealth.

 # Updating